azimuttapp/azimutt/libs/serde-aml/docs/relation.md

 ### One to One

 Relation with **one-to-one** cardinality can be defined using the `--` symbol.
-If both side of the relation don't have a unique index, AML compiler will issue a warning as the logical definition doesn't match the physical one.
+If neither side of the relation has a unique index, AML compiler will issue a warning as the logical definition doesn't match the physical one.

 ```aml
 users